+Enough is Enough All in our Minds?
+The UN and the global economic crisis The Cancer Eating Us Is the Left Right?
 Where is the Shared Understanding and Vision?
-The Common Sense of Visionaries

-Enough is Enough

-There is Another Way

-Cooperation

-No Excuse for Apathy

-Beacons of Hope

-The World is Waking Up
+The Common Sense of Visionaries Fightback The Centre cannot hold There is Another Way Cooperation No Excuse for Apathy Beacons of Hope The World is Waking Up A call to arms Stand and Deliver You have nothing to lose...but your chain..link fences Praising - not burying